Odden69/Miller_and_Davies/README.md

 When I started the project I added sowing and harvest seasons to the product model but I decided quite early in the project to postpone these, since I realized it would grow too big for my time frame.
 It would be nice to implement these to let a user view and select products from this point of view.
+I also planned to implement a Product in Stock feature.
+That is not hard to implement but is still postponed to after the deadline of this project.

 The admin side of this site also needs a lot more work.
 * First out is the ability to compose confirmation letters that are appealing to the eye.